nokola/nonaquad/README.md

 This library started as a port of [NanoVG](https://github.com/sunli829/nvg/tree/master/nvg-gl) for [miniquad](https://github.com/not-fl3/miniquad).
 Use this library if you want to draw graphics for a quick experiment (game, paint app, etc.) or if you want to build other libraries on top (e.g. UI library.)

+## Notice
+I think this library is not good enough yet.
+I haven't worked on it for a while and not sure when I'll be able to again.
+I'm working on another app for note taking and wellbeing that I'd like to spend most of my time on.
+I have a plan of making a very easy developer UI experience and interface for nona.
+However, at the moment I think it may be a mistake picking this library, unless you'd like to be a main contributor and help develop it further.
+This said, please read below and see if any of the goals and ideas resonate with you:

 ## Goals
 * small and fast executables for mobile, desktop and web.
 * safety